-Of these, the main property you don’t want is Qi Stagnation.
+Of these, the main problem you don’t want to have is Qi Stagnation.

-(And even Qi Stagnation, being a necessary part of life, isn’t all bad – see my book - below.)
+(Though even Qi Stagnation, being a necessary part of life, isn’t all bad – see my book on it.)

-Because it depletes Yin enabling Yang to appear to increase, often you gets signs of Yang energy, such as
+Because coffee depletes Yin enabling Yang to appear to increase, often you gets signs of Yang energy, such as

 It might increase your Blood pressure a bit but that may not matter much if you regularly take exercise.